MarcoPelazza/ACTAM_project_Thrillizy/README.md

 It requests access to the user's microphone using `navigator.mediaDevices.getUserMedia`.
 Upon successful permission, it initializes the microphone as a media stream source.

-A low-pass filter is created using `createBiquadFilter`, and its type is set to 'lowpass'.
+A low-pass filter is created using `createBiquadFilter`, and its type is set to `lowpass`.
 The filter's frequency is set to 1000 Hz.

 An analyser node is created using `createAnalyser`.